 If you want to avoid stress shopping with credit cards, you should try shopping online for all types of essential items.
 Shopping online enables you to compare products and their prices between different sellers and also between different e-commerce websites.
 There are many differences in the price of sunglasses on eBay and Amazon.
 So, you must compare and go for the seller which gives you more discount.
-Some sellers may allow you to pay through installments, mainly for a big amount of purchases.
+Some sellers may allow you to pay through installments, mainly for a large number of purchases.

 Some credit cards are tailored for a few specific online e-stores.
 If you get such cards you might get big discounts on all the items, compared to using other credit cards.
-Do not forget to maintain a budget, track your spending, prepare a shopping list, and tell others how to stop stress shopping by making online purchases.
+Don’t forget to maintain a budget, track your spending, prepare a shopping list, and tell others how to stop stress shopping by making online purchases.
 This way you may save money from credit card bills and can get the best products at reasonable prices.

 4. Track your spending and credit card balance

-During such a critical situation, people may forget what is stress shopping and may engage in panic buying.
+During such a critical situation, people may forget what is stressful shopping and may engage in panic buying.
 As a result, you may end up increasing your credit card balances.
-You might incur huge credit card debt at the end of the month and may need to pay interest charges if you do not pay the entire amount in full.
+You may incur huge credit card debt at the end of the month and may need to pay interest charges if you do not pay the entire amount in full.
 Interest payments will be an extra cost that’ll make all of your purchases more expensive, and it may put pressure on your next month’s home budget too.

 Before every shopping session, you must determine what’s your ultimate budget for shopping.
 You should decide if you want to use your credit card or make payments via cash transactions.
 In both cases, track how much you are spending on a list of items.
-Calculate your total credit card balances and decide how much you can afford to pay in that billing cycle.
+Calculate your total credit card balance and decide how much you can afford to pay in that billing cycle.

 If you notice that your credit card balance is about to jump over your head, stop right there.
 You should immediately hide your credit cards, and start using cash or debit cards for making payments.